-I started with the ML7 when looking for the best Myford lathe machine.
-I ended up on the Myford ML7 vs Super 7 comparison.
-Having used both versions for a while, and done some research makes a difference in the debate.
-Key elements to consider on lathe machines include speed, motors, headstock bearings, tailstocks, saddles, drive system, construction, and weight.
+In my search for the best Myford lathe, I started with the Myford ML7.
+I landed on the Myford ML7 vs Super 7 comparison.
+Using and researching both versions for a while makes a difference in the debate.
+You should consider lathes: speed, motors, headstock bearings, tailstocks, saddles, drive system, construction and weight.
 I recommend matching these features with your needs.
 A detailed comparison follows in this article.

 Overview of the Myford Ml7

 The Myford ml7 is a compact lathe with a built-in motor, fully guarded belts, and change wheels.
-It has a motor drive guard and the Vee rope headstock guard is there for accessibility through sliding.
-The wick feed lubricators keep the lathe machine lubricated.
+It has a motor drive guard and the Vee rope headstock guard for accessibility through sliding.
+The wick-feed lubricators keep the lathe machine lubricated.
 That prevents friction as you operate the lathe.
-It works hand in glove with the oil reservoir that keeps your oil.
+It works for hand in glove with the oil reservoir that keeps your oil.
 The ball-type oilers are on different parts of the lathe machine, and it does not run out of lubrication.

 The hollow spindle is high tensile steel that is durable.
-The Tumbler reverse lever is in three positions.
-That is the forward, reverse and neutral position.
-It is tipped with plastic knobs, and it does not hurt the user.
+The tumbler reverse lever is in three positions.
+That is, the forward, reverse and neutral positions.
+It is tipped with plastic knobs and does not hurt the user.
 The wheel guard protects your wheels are enclosed.
 If you want to check or change the wheel, you release the wheel guard using two thumb nuts.
 The set screw is there to adjust the tension of your belt.
 The function of belt tension is to change speed.

 - Durable tensile steel

 - Controllable speed